 We decided to build a VR environment for autonomous car prototyping to bridge this gap and complement our existing physical approach.
 Unity and its graphical management of 3D models, interactivity, and code is the perfect tool for us, as it allows people with different skill sets to collaborate within one program.
 It also features live editing functionalities, which can be extremely useful in prototyping sessions.

-Car Model & UI
+Car Model & UI.

 We built a simple car model with a focus on the interior.
 While we wanted it to feel like a car, we also wanted it to be as simple as possible, to achieve maximum flexibility in the prototyping phase.
 Simple forms and minimal colors created a car that is more a canvas for future ideas than a finished product.
 It includes the three screens typically found in cars: dashboard, central screen, and HUD, each with simple content (for now).

 It is challenging to provide test subjects with a sense of inertia in physical mock-ups since they are typically stationary.
 We used the curvy plugin to build a generative, endless highway for the autonomous car to drive along.
-While there is no traffic (yet), the car moves through an ever repeating landscape, which creates the sense of an ongoing journey rather than a carousel ride.
+While there is no traffic (yet), the car moves through a repeating landscape, which creates the sense of an ongoing journey rather than a carousel ride.